Degenerating Hermitian metrics, canonical bundle and spectral convergence: Examples and applications

-As anticipated in the introduction we conclude this paper with some remarks.
-First we want to show that Hermitian pseudometrics appear naturally when we deal with singular complex projective varieties endowed with the Fubini-Study metric and more generally compact and irreducible Hermitian complex spaces.
-Then we want to show that the assumptions of Th. \ref{spectralth} are not too restrictive.
+This last section is devoted to some examples and applications.
+First of all we want to show that Hermitian pseudometrics appear naturally when we deal with singular complex projective varieties endowed with the Fubini-Study metric and more generally when we consider compact and irreducible Hermitian complex spaces.
 Complex spaces are a classical topic in complex geometry and we refer to \cite{GeFi} and \cite{GrRe} for an in-depth treatment.
 Here we recall that an irreducible complex space $X$ is a reduced complex space such that $\reg(X)$, the regular part of $X$, is connected.
 Furthermore we recall that a paracompact and reduced complex space $X$ is said \emph{Hermitian} if the regular part of $X$ carries a Hermitian metric $h$ such that for every point $p\in X$ there exists an open neighborhood $U\ni p$ in $X$, a proper holomorphic embedding of $U$ into a polydisc $\phi: U \rightarrow \mathbb{D}^N\subset \mathbb{C}^N$ and a Hermitian metric $g$ on $\mathbb{D}^N$ such that $(\phi|_{\reg(U)})^*g=h$, see for instance \cite{Ohsa} or \cite{JRu}.
 In this case we will write $(X,h)$ and with a little abuse of language we will say that $h$ is a Hermitian metric on $X$.
 Clearly any analytic subvariety of a complex Hermitian manifold endowed with the metric induced by the restriction of the metric of the ambient space is a Hermitian complex space.
 In particular, within this class of examples, we have any complex projective variety $V\subset \mathbb{C}\mathbb{P}^n$ endowed with the K\"ahler metric induced by the Fubini-Study metric of $\mathbb{C}\mathbb{P}^n$.
 As showed by a very deep result due to Hironaka, the singularities of a complex space can be resolved.
 We refer to the celebrated work of Hironaka \cite{Hiro}, to \cite{Aroca}, \cite{BiMi} and \cite{HH} for a thorough discussion on this subject.
 Furthermore we refer to \cite{GMMI} and \cite{MaMa} for a quick introduction.
-Below we simply provide a very brief account containing only the material which is strictly necessary for our purposes.\\ Let $X$ be a compact irreducible complex space.
+Below we simply provide a very brief account with the material that is strictly necessary for our purposes.
+Let $X$ be a compact and irreducible complex space.
 Then there exists a compact complex manifold $M$, a divisor with only normal crossings $D\subset M$ and a surjective holomorphic map $\pi:M\rightarrow X$ such that $\pi^{-1}(\sing(X))=D$ and